Jaan Kross: Short synopses of works available in English translation

-Five books by Jaan Kross have been published in English translation, four novels and one collection of stories: The English translations appeared in the following order: The Czar's Madman 1992; Professor Martens' Departure 1994; The Conspiracy and Other Stories 1995; Treading Air 2003; Sailing Against the Wind 2012.
+Six books by Jaan Kross have been published in English translation, five novels and one collection of stories: The English translations appeared in the following order: The Czar's Madman 1992; Professor Martens' Departure 1994; The Conspiracy and Other Stories 1995; Treading Air 2003; Sailing Against the Wind 2012, Between Three Plagues, 2016-2018.
 Descriptions of the above books can also be found on various websites and online bookshops.
-The protagonists of the first three books listed here are based on real-life figures.
+The protagonists of several of the books listed here are based on real-life figures.

 The Czar's Madman (Estonian: Keisri hull, 1978; English: 1994; translator: Anselm Hollo).

 This tragic novel is based on the life of a Baltic-German nobleman, Timotheus von Bock (1787–1836), who was an adjutant to the relatively liberal Czar of Russia, Alexander I. Von Bock wishes to interest the Czar in the idea of liberating the serfs, i.e. the peasant classes, people who were bought and sold almost like slaves by rich landowners.
 But this is too much for the Czar and in 1818 von Bock is arrested and kept, at the Czar's pleasure, in a prison in Schlüsselburg.
 Von Bock is released when the next Czar ascends the throne, but by that time he is having mental problems during his last years under house arrest.
-This is regarded as Kross most accomplished novel, along with the Between Three Plagues tetralogy (see below).
+This is regarded as Kross's most accomplished novel, along with the Between Three Plagues tetralogy (see below).

 Professor Martens' Departure (Estonian: Professor Martensi ärasõit, 1984; English: 1994; translator: Anselm Hollo).